vishwagit-oss/ccgc5501-bigiamchallenge-writeup/sample.md

 ```json
 copy and paste the IAM policy from the challenge here
 ```
-### write a short reflection about the IAM policy here
+### write a short analysis about the IAM policy here
 ```
 * What do I have access to?
 * What don't I have access to?